Join our Undergraduate Open Days

 Career opportunities

-There are a number of career paths for you to take after graduating this Social Policy degree.
+There are a number of career paths for you to take after graduating from your Social Policy degree.
 There are graduate schemes in managing welfare services in health care, the third sector and local government which can be popular choices with our graduates.
 Since our Social Policy degree is based upon how policy is made it is a great degree for working in the civil service, local government or for think tanks.
-Our graduates also gain many transferable skills such as critical thinking, written and verbal communication and teamwork which give them the flexibility to go into a wide range of employment opportunities:
+Our graduates also gain many transferable skills such as critical thinking, written and verbal communication, and teamworking skills, which give them the flexibility to go into a wide range of employment opportunities:

 • Campaigns Manager – The Princes Trust